otrego/go-type1/README.md

 ### Gnos Examples

-As mentioned, Gnos is the recommend font.
-Here's a simple Tsumego problem using. the Gnos font:
+As mentioned above, Gnos is the recommend font.
+Here's a simple Tsumego problem using the Gnos font:

 ```latex
 \begin{center}